log-Null/python-CLI-collections/RESUME_KEYWORD CHECKER/README.md

 # 📝 Resume Keyword Checker

 A beginner-friendly Python script that compares your resume text with a job description to see if you have the required keywords.
-Great for tailoring resumes and improving job application success rates.
+Great for tailoring resumes and improving job application success rates

 ## 🚀 Features
 - Reads **resume.txt** and **job.txt** files